-DOCTORATE IN EDUCATIONAL ADMINISTRATION
+DOCTORATE IN EDUCATIONAL LEADERSHIP

-The Department of Educational Foundations and Leadership bears a special responsibility for preparing school leaders to the degree that its graduates have unique opportunities to shape organizational goals, to influence the character of educational programs, and to affect institutional performance.
+The Department of Educational Foundations and Leadership bears a special responsibility for preparing P-16 leaders to the degree that its graduates have unique opportunities to shape organizational goals, to influence the character of educational programs, and to affect institutional performance.
 The department's programs are based on the strengths of the total College and University.
-The professional skills of administration are developed as they relate to larger issues of educational policy and educational purpose.
-At all degree levels there is emphasis upon research and clinical inquiry as a means of enhancing administrative performance.
+Professional knowledge and skills of administration are developed as they relate to larger issues of P-16 educational policy and purpose.